FirelyTeam/firely-docs-firely-server/index.rst

 =============================================

 `Firely Server <https://fire.ly/products/vonk/>`_ is Firely's FHIR server.
 It was formerly named 'Vonk' and is the successor to our Spark server.
 Firely Server is the answer to the growing need for a stable server that can be used in a variety of production environments.
-A public sandbox is available at https://server.fire.ly, which is is free to use and intended for testing and educational purposes only.
-For convenience, the public server API can be explored using our Swagger-based `web UI <_static/swagger>`_.

 .. image:: ./images/firelyserver_home.png
   :align: center